foggy71/zxnext-dev-primer/README.md

 - Install VS Code
 - Install Python + Mono on dev machine
-- Fork the  project then clone your own project to your dev machine.
+- Copy project zip to dev machine.
 - Open the `Sources` folder in VS Code
 - Choose your example and use the provided VS Code tasks to build and run.
-For sprite and sound tools use Remy's online tools.
-Simple.
+- For sprite and sound tools use Remy's online tools.

-Tool and library updates can be managed by Git rebasing your fork on the upstream project.
-A bit fiddly.
+Tool and library updates can be through VS Code Task (Needs Powershell?)

 > I have some concerns with NextBuild:
 >
 > - It contains some redundant tools for my needs - namely BorIDE and UDGeeNext,
-> - It looks to have a lot of Windows specific scripting - though it has been said non Windows users are using it successfully.
+> - It looks to have a lot of Windows specific scripting - though it has been said non-Windows users are using it successfully.
 > - As a developer I don't like storing all my projects in a single Git repository.
 I understand this makes it easy to configure, but I just don't like the clutter of having all these projects in `Sources` folder and having to add my new folders for my own projects there.
 It doesn't fit with how I normally work as a developer - where I store each project in its own Git repository.
-Alternatively duplicating this project with
+Alternatively duplicating NextBuild for each project seems inefficient.
 > - It seems to contain two copies of NextLib - one in Scripts and one in zxbasic.
 Which one is used?
 > - It's a bit weird storing application binaries in Git.

 ### Option 2: NextBuild fork + Project Template + Remy's Specturm Tools Website

-Address the issues with NextBuild by forking the project to:
+Address some of the issues with NextBuild by forking the project to:

 -  Remove BorIDE, UDGeeNext
 -  Remove all .bat files
 -  Remove NextBuildLaucher.exe
 -  Set env vars to point at tools

-Create a reusable project template used as the basis for each dev project:

-- Copy folder .vscode from NextBuild
+Create a reusable project template used as the basis for each new dev project which has `.vscode` folder from NextBuild but:

 - Update task paths to use env vars
-- Need to address tasks using powershell
+- Address tasks using powershell
   - Could probably remove task "Update Nextbuild..."
-  - What to do with task "Run compiled TAP"
+  - What to do with task "Run compiled TAP"?

 ### (New) Option 3: NextBuild Studio